Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 6. Practical example

-Using the price behaviour of the stock of Salesforce an insight into the MACD can be obtained.
-Three scenarios from the total time are selected:
+Using the price behaviour of the stock of Salesforce, an insight into the workings of the MACD in practice can be obtained by plotting the three different lines (share price, MACD, signal) in the same line chart.
+Three scenarios from the total time are selected to indicate the relation of the technical indicator to the share price movement:

 A) drop in the share price